jdiller/talks/oslo/DevOpsDaysOslo.md

 ![inline] (doomsayer.jpg)

 ^ First of all.
 Don't be this guy.
 Running around saying we're all gonna die is fun and gratifying, but it's proprobably not true, and nobody takes you seriously.
 I'm joking, but one thing to remember is this guy actually thinks the end is coming and that we're all doomed.
 You may someday find yourself in that situation.
 Kneck deep in some technical problems that seem insurmountable.
 You may want to declare bankruptcy on technical debt and flush the whole code base down the toilet and start over.
 You may truly feel like that's the right thing to do.
 It almost always isn't.

 ^ Lots of people have written about why giant ground-up rewrites are a bad idea so I hope I'm not telling you anything that's news.
 Nevertheless, I've had several developers tell me that a code base is unsalvegeable and needs to be rewritten.
 I haven't fallen for it yet.

+---
 ## Beware the Developer Productivity Justification

 ^ If someone tells me we should re-do our front end code in a new framework or port a service to Elixir and Phoenix because after doing that developers will be more productive I'm going to have a hard time with that justification.

 ^ It can be enticing.
 You hear about a new framework and spend a weekend coding a todo list app or something and when it's done you've got a nice, beautifully factored app you can reason about easily, everything fits in your head.
 Then you think about the convoluted mess that your work code base is and wish it was as nice and tidy as this.
 Early in my career I made this mistake and falsely attributed the neat and tidy nature of the new code base to the framework or language itself rather than the seemingly obvious fact that it's just a very small code base.

+---

+# Don't Place Blame
+# Don't Characterize

+^ When talking about a piece of code or a system or a process you don't like, remember that it didn't spring into existence all on its own.
+It was written by human beings who did the best job they could with the information and knowledge they had at the time.
+It may, in fact, have been written by the person sitting next to you, or even the person you need to convince that it should change.
+Be very very careful about what language you use when describing it.

+^ It's very hard to get past someone's bluster and try to understand their underlying message.
+Turn down the virtriol knob.
+Turn it all the way down.
+Avoid characterizing the code.
+Calling something 'an abomination' will do nothing to help your case, but it does give the listener a reason to stop listening to you, ensuring your ideas get nowhere.

+---

+# Finally

+^ The process of making software is imperfect and it produces imperfect results because it is a process done by humans.
+The landscape of technology and business is always changing.
+The tastes and norms of developers, users and managers are always evolving.
+We always have better information today than we did yesterday.
+We will never achieve perfection in our systems, at least not for very long.
+We should always strive to make things better, and we should always think about how we can make things better for everyone around us, not just for ourselves.

+^ Please, go and learn about an aspect of your company's business that you don't know much about.
+Find out what it's like to be in sales, or marketing.
+See if you can shadow your manager for a day to see what their day is like.
+I assure you, it will make you a better, more rounded technolgist and it will make it easier for you to bring about the kind of change you care about.

 ---
 # Image Credits